arredondojullianjoseph/Multi-Group-Diffusion-Solver/README.md

 Status: Work in Progress 🚧

 Welcome!
 I'm building this multi-group neutron diffusion solver from scratch in Python, starting with the simplest case: a bare, homogeneous, one-group slab.
-That single-group solver is now written and runs (`diffusion_1group.py`) — next up is checking it against the known analytical solution before I move on to multiple regions and multiple groups.
+That single-group solver is now in place.

+**Next Up:** Checking the script against the known analytical solution before moving on to multiple regions and multiple groups.

 **Scope:** A self-study project to verify the neutron diffusion equation and experiment with numerical methods.